nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/mom_system_messaging.rst

 .. tip::
  The only properties required for the form class are those that correspond to the table items required for status update.
- As a result, by defining a common table layout of the temporary table for the project, a single form class can be used in all send asynchronous response message.
+ As a result, by defining a common table layout of the temporary table for the project, a single form class can be used in all sending asynchronous message.

 Below is an implementation example based on :ref:`Example application<example_application-mom_system_messaging-async_message_send>` to send project information.